What Is An Implicit Measure in Power BI and Excel?

 - 01:21 – How to create an Implicit Measure in Power BI

-b) This automatically calculates the sum of the Invoice Value field
+c) This automatically calculates the sum of the Value field and puts it in the PivotTable.

-(£82,027) and puts it in the visualization in the Report View.
+c) This automatically calculates the sum of the Value field and puts it in the visualization in the Report View.

 Aggregating non numerical value fields – if you put a text type field in the Values window of either a Pivot Table or a Power BI report, then both will count the number of rows with text in that field of the dataset rather than SUM it.
 This is because neither software has the capability to sum text type columns.